MoresbyCoffee/MByHave/README.markdown

 </pre>
 <h3>Step 1. - Annotate your methods.</h3>

 <p>You can use the following annotations on your methods: @Given, @When and @Then.
-Each annotation takes a parameter, called value, which is a pattern which to the step descriptions will be matched later.
+Each annotation takes a array parameter, called value, this array contains the patters which will be matched to the step descriptions later.
 The pattern can contain any text and placeholders of the method parameters.
 The parameters during the matching will be picked up from the step description and past to the method as defined parameter.</p>
 <p><strong>Comment:</strong>
 Currently there is no autoconvert, the parameters of the methods have to be Strings.</p>